Rasic2/CodeNote/README.md

 ## About CodeNote

 This `CodeNote` is a notebook mainly record the knowledge, problem and solution in code development, and will keep update in the future.
-Online documentation can see [here])(https://codenote.readthedocs.io/en/latest/index.html).
+Online documentation can see [here](https://codenote.readthedocs.io/en/latest/index.html).

 ## Docs Content

+- Mirror Modify
+- Git Tutorial
+- Sphinx Tutorial
+- Codecov Tutorial
+- Package Production
-- git-related
+- Environment Migration
-- sphinx-related
+- Tricks Collection

 ## Contributor